Tigas143/flappy-bird-game/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
-Developed by Your Name
+Developed by Tiago Aleixo
 Inspired by the original Flappy Bird game created by Dong Nguyen.
-For more information, refer to the repository on GitHub.
+For more information, refer to the <a href="https://github.com/Tigas143/flappy-bird-game">repository</a> on GitHub.